DOI-USGS/hyswap/docs/source/examples/cumulative_hydrograph_examples.rst

 **********************************************

 First we will fetch some streamflow data from the NWIS service using the `dataretrieval` package.
-In this example we will fetch 20 years of data from a single site and then calculate the cumulative streamflow percentiles from that data.
+In this example we will fetch 20 years of data from a single site and then use the :obj:`hyswap.plot.plot_cumulative_hydrograph` function to calculate (via :obj:`hyswap.cumulative.calculate_daily_cumulative_values`) and plot cumulative flows.

 .. plot::
     :context: reset